Healthy Homes Assessment Khandallah

 What We Do

-As building inspectors, we take on all aspects of professional home Inspections.
-We’re here to make sure you make the best choice when it comes to buying your next home.
+As building inspectors, we take on all issues that come with expert home Inspections.
+We are here to ensure you make the best decision when purchasing your next property.

-We are serious about your investment We will conduct detailed checks to make sure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the exciting aspects of buying or owning a home.
+We value your money We will conduct comprehensive inspections so you won’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun parts of owning or purchasing the house.

-We specialise in a range of solutions to ensure that you are fully informed about the condition of any property you might be considering buying or selling as well as additional solutions.
+We offer a wide range of services to make sure you are completely aware of the state of any property you could be thinking of buying or selling along with other services.

-We do not just work with you but we also work with important clients such as bank branches, local councils, and insurance companies.
-They seem to enjoy the peace of mind provided, due to the details that we offer in our reports of building inspections.
+We do not just work with you but we also have large clients including local councils, banks and insurance companies.
+They seem to appreciate this reassurance provided, due to the details in our building inspection reports.

-With our systemised approach to your property inspection as well as the latest technology in software that incorporates digital images into your report, you can actually see any issues that could be identified.
-Through our comprehensive report, it is no wonder we receive so many referrals from clients our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the latest software technology with digital photos embedded into your document, you can actually see any problems that might be discovered.
+Through our detailed report, it’s no wonder we get so many clients recommending our service to family and friends.

 Comprehensive Building Assessments